-If you want any of the following kinds of information, please call Member Service:
+If you want any of the following kinds of information, call Member Service at 1-800-332-5762 (TTY users call 711):

 - Information about our plan.
-This includes, for example, information about the plan's financial condition. - Information about our network providers and pharmacies.
+This includes, for example, information about our plan's financial condition. - Information about our network providers and pharmacies.
 You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
-Chapters 5 and 6 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
-Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
+Chapters 5 and 6 provide information about Part D drug coverage. - Information about why something isn't covered and what you can do about it.
+Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug isn't covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal.